The Problem

 Collapsing Structured Data

-The structured data files were the most dramatic reduction.
-Blog structured data went from 300 lines of hand-authored per-slug records to a programmatic generator:
+The structured data files gave me the most dramatic reduction.
+Blog structured data went from 300 lines of hand-authored per-slug records down to a programmatic generator:

 export const blogStructuredData = Object.fromEntries(